CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 ```

-Notice how the performance seems to improve the more iterations we run (and by almost 20x is some cases)?
+Notice the trend of performance improving as we increase the number of iterations (and by almost 20x is some cases)?
 Our branch predictor is learning!
-Now let's compare the prediction rates of `fastMod` when we use a larger input size (N > 2^12).
+Now let's compare the prediction rates of `fastMod` when we use the larger input size from our `unstableMod` test.

 ```
 fastMod/4096/32     branch-misses    3.48% of all branches